 Professor Aho won the Great Teacher Award for 2003 from the Society of Columbia Graduates.
 In 2014 he was again recognized for teaching excellence by winning the Distinguished Faculty Teaching Award from the Columbia Engineering Alumni Association.

 Professor Aho has received the IEEE John von Neumann Medal and is a Member of the U.S. National Academy of Engineering and of the American Academy of Arts and Sciences.
 He is a Fellow of the Royal Society of Canada.
 He received honorary doctorates from the Universities of Helsinki and Waterloo, and is a Fellow of the American Association for the Advancement of Science, ACM, Bell Labs, and IEEE.

 Professor Aho is well known for his many papers and books on algorithms and data structures, programming languages, compilers, and the foundations of computer science.
 His book coauthors include John Hopcroft, Brian Kernighan, Monica Lam, Ravi Sethi, Jeff Ullman, and Peter Weinberger.

 Professor Aho is the "A" in AWK, a widely used pattern-matching language; "W" is Peter Weinberger and "K" is Brian Kernighan.
 (Think of AWK as the predecessor of perl.)
 He also wrote the initial versions of the string pattern-matching utilities egrep and fgrep that are a part of UNIX; fgrep was the first widely used implementation of what is now called the Aho-Corasick algorithm.

-Professor Aho's current research interests include programming languages, compilers, algorithms, software engineering, and quantum computers.
+Professor Aho's current research interests include programming languages, compilers, algorithms, software engineering, and quantum computation.